At Emerson Hospital’s Hermel Breast Health Center

 The value of 3D imaging technology

 Tomosynthesis creates a three-dimensional image of the breast using X-rays from many different angles.
-The breast is positioned the same way it is in a conventional mammogram, but only a little pressure is applied — just enough to keep the breast in position during the procedure — enhancing your comfort.
+The breast is positioned the same way it is in a conventional mammogram, with just enough pressure to keep the breast taut and in position during the procedure.

 The X-ray tube moves in an arc around the breast while multiple images are taken during a 7-second examination.
 The information is sent to a computer, which produces clear 3-dimensional images throughout the breast — making it easier to see breast cancers, particularly in dense breast tissue.
 What’s more, studies show tomosynthesis reduces the patient callback rate (the need for a repeat exam) by up to 40 percent because it’s so accurate.

 Tomosynthesis is offered in both our Concord and Westford locations.